Guide - The Best of Park City

 Sleigh Rides in Park City

-Sleigh rides offer a gentle counterpoint to Park City's more adrenaline-focused winter activities.
-Bundled under blankets, pulled by draft horses through snowy meadows, you'll experience winter at a pace that allows conversation and appreciation of the surrounding landscape.
+Sleigh rides offer a gentle, serene counterpoint to Park City's more thrill-focused winter activities.
+Bundled under blankets, pulled by draft horses through snowy meadows or mountain slopes, you'll experience winter at a pace that allows conversation and appreciation of the surrounding landscape.
 They make an ideal addition to a romantic Park City getaway.

 Where to Go

 Several ranches and resorts in the Park City area offer sleigh ride experiences.
-Deer Valley Resort operates sleigh dinners that combine the ride with a meal at a mountainside restaurant.
+Snowed Inn Sleigh Company at Park City Resort and Fireside at Deer Valley Resort operate sleigh dinners that combine the ride with a meal at a mountainside restaurant.
 Local ranches provide more rustic experiences through working agricultural land.

 Many operators offer both daytime and evening departures.
 Evening rides under stars or during snowfall create particularly memorable atmospheres.